Sikhism: Growth of Sikhism

-Guru Amar Das named his disciple and son-in-law Jēṭhā as the next Guru, who came to be known as Guru Ram Das.
-The new Guru faced hostilities from the sons of Guru Amar Das and therefore shifted his official base to lands identified by Guru Amar Das as Guru-ka-Chak.
+Guru Amar Das named his disciple and son-in-law Jēṭhā as the next guru, who came to be known as Guru Ram Das.
+The new guru faced hostilities from the sons of Guru Amar Das and therefore shifted his official base to lands identified by Guru Amar Das as Guru-ka-Chak.
 He moved his commune of Sikhs there and the place then was called Ramdaspur, after him.
 This city grew and later became Amritsar – the holiest city of Sikhism.
-Guru Ram Das expanded the manji organization for clerical appointments in Sikh temples, and for revenue collections to theologically and economically support the Sikh movement.
+Guru Ram Das expanded the manji organisation for clerical appointments in Sikh temples, and for revenue collections to theologically and economically support the Sikh movement.

-In 1581, Guru Arjan – the youngest son of Guru Ram Das, became the fifth Guru of the Sikhs.
-The choice of successor, as throughout most of the history of Sikh Guru successions, led to disputes and internal divisions among the Sikhs.
+In 1581, Guru Arjan, the youngest son of Guru Ram Das, became the fifth guru of the Sikhs.
+The choice of successor, as throughout most of the history of Sikh guru successions, led to disputes and internal divisions among the Sikhs.
 The elder son of Guru Ram Das named Prithi Chand is remembered in the Sikh tradition as vehemently opposing Guru Arjan, creating a faction Sikh community which the Sikhs following Guru Arjan called as Minaas (literally, "scoundrels").

-Guru Arjan is remembered in the Sikh for many things.
+Guru Arjan is remembered among Sikhs for many accomplishments.
 He built the first Harimandir Sahib (later to become the Golden Temple).
-He was a poet and created the first edition of Sikh sacred text known as the Ādi Granth (literally "the first book") and included the writings of the first five Gurus and other enlightened 13 Hindu and 2 Muslim Sufi saints.
+He was a poet, and he created the first edition of Sikh sacred text known as the Ādi Granth (literally "the first book") and included the writings of the first five gurus and other enlightened 13 Hindu and 2 Muslim Sufi saints.
 In 1606, he was tortured and killed by the Mughal emperor Jahangir, for refusing to convert to Islam.
 His martyrdom is considered a watershed event in the history of Sikhism.